kjellm/kjellm.github.com/event.markdown

 This strategy allows for all sorts of read optimized projections to be maintained.
-Here is an example projection that keeps track of the total number of Releases and Recordings stored by the system.
+Here is an example projection that keeps track of the *total number* of releases and recordings stored by the system.

 ``` ruby
 class TotalsProjection < SubscriberProjection